vomaksh/neohooks/README.md

 ### Contributing

-If you found any bug or want to a feature then please file an issue.
+If you found any bug or want a feature then please file an issue.

 ## Author